Hyodo-Kato theory with syntomic coefficients: Introduction

 Coefficients of $p$-adic Hodge cohomology and syntomic cohomology were considered by Tsuji \cite{Ts1} and Faltings \cite{Fa}, as filtered log $F$-crystals.
 D\'{e}glise and Nizio\l{} \cite{DN} also gave a definition of syntomic coefficients as modules over a motivic dg algebra, however the relation with the works of Tsuji and Faltings is not clear.

-Through the researches of Besser's rigid syntomic regulators \cite{Bes} for the good reduction cases, it has been verified that rigid analytic reinterpretation of syntomic cohomology is important for applications.
+In the good reduction case, the rigid analytic version of syntomic cohomoloy was introduced by Gros \cite{Gros} and established by Besser \cite{Bes}.
+Moreover, the theory of its coefficients and the reinterpretation as extension groups were developed by Bannai \cites{Ban,Ban2}.
+This syntomic cohomology plays important roles in computation of $p$-adic regulators \cite{Ban,Ban3,BK,BKT,Bes2,Bes3,Bes4,BdJ,BdJ2,Sp} and applied to researches of special values of $p$-adic $L$-functions \cites{BBdJR,BK2,BDR}.

 In the semistable case, a rigid analytic reinterpretation of Hyodo--Kato theory was first studied by Gro\ss e-Kl\"{o}nne in \cite{GK3}, and developed by Ertl and the author in \cite{EY1}.
-The construction of Gro\ss e-Kl\"{o}nne's Hyodo--Kato map is based on a geometric idea, however combinatorially complicated, and not suitable for computation and generalization to cohomology with coefficients.
+However his construction of the Hyodo--Kato map is combinatorially complicated, and not suitable for computation and generalization to cohomology with coefficients.

-In \cite{EY}, Ertl and the author gave a very simple direct construction of the rigid analytic Hyodo-Kato map $\Psi^\rig_{\pi,\log}$ by choosing a uniformizer $\pi\in V$ and a branch $\log\colon K^\times\rightarrow K$ of the $p$-adic logarithm.
+In \cite{EY}, Ertl and the author gave a very simple and direct construction of the rigid analytic Hyodo-Kato map $\Psi^\rig_{\pi,\log}$ by choosing a uniformizer $\pi\in V$ and a branch $\log\colon K^\times\rightarrow K$ of the $p$-adic logarithm.
 This Hyodo--Kato map is in fact independent of the choice of a uniformizer, and compatible with the crystalline Hyodo--Kato map and Gro\ss e-Kl\"{o}nne's Hyodo--Kato map if $\log$ is taken to be $\log(\pi)=0$.
 While $\Psi^\rig_{\pi,\log}$ loses information of the integral structure, it is useful for explicit computation.

 In this article, we study coefficients of rigid analytic Hyodo--Kato theory using extensively the viewpoint developed in \cite{EY}.
 Let $k^0$ be $\Spec k$ equipped with the log structure associated to the monoid homomorphism $\bbN\rightarrow k; 1\mapsto 0$.
 For a fine log scheme $Y$ over $k^0$, we consider a log overconvergent $F$-isocrystal $(\sE,\Phi)$ over $W^\varnothing$, where $W^\varnothing$ is $\Spwf W$ equipped with the trivial log structure, as a coefficient of Hyodo--Kato cohomology.
 The object $(\sE,\Phi)$ is defined as a pair of a sheaf $\sE$ on the log overconvergent site on $Y$ over $W^\varnothing$ and an isomorphism $\Phi\colon\sigma^*\sE\xrightarrow{\cong}\sE$, however, it is locally interpreted by a locally free sheaf with an integrable log connection on a $p$-adic analytic space.
 The log connection is naturally extended to Kim--Hain complex (Definition \ref{def: Kim--Hain}), and we define the Hyodo--Kato cohomology $R\Gamma_\HK(Y,(\sE,\Phi))$ with coefficients in $(\sE,\Phi)$ as the (gluing of) cohomology of a kind of de Rham type complex.